Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 There are fourteen pages to look at:

-• Home Page - A brief video that launches you into the Introduction page
+• Home Page - A brief video that commemorates each new Memorial Day and lists all of the deceased veterans of Lexington

 • Introduction - An Introduction page including "What's New" and current events plus an add on entitled "Military Short Stories"